Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

     config = {
       services.cowsay.enable = true;

-      users.users.root.initialPassword = "";
+      services.getty.autologinUser = "root";
     };
   }
 ```

-If you launch the above NixOS configuration and log in as `root` you should be
-able to verify that the `cowsay` service is running like this:
+If you launch the above NixOS configuration you should be able to verify that the `cowsay` service is running like this:

 ```
 [root@nixos:~]# systemctl status cowsay